fcambus/chrysalide/README.md

 ## Description

 Chrysalide is a clean, minimalistic, responsive, and Lynx friendly theme.
-It is the default theme for [Motyl](https://www.cambus.net/motyl/), an opinionated static site generator written in Lua.
+It is the default theme for [Motyl](https://github.com/fcambus/motyl), an opinionated blog-aware static site generator written in Lua.

 ## Syntax highlighting